 \section{Introduction}

-Estimating the relative pose between a pair of images is a crucial task in computer vision, which is used in various applications such as indoor navigation, augmented reality, autonomous driving, 3D reconstruction \cite {schonberger2016structure,ozyesil2017survey}, camera localization \cite {brachmann2017dsac,schonberger2018semantic,taira2018inloc}, simultaneous localization and mapping \cite{davison2007monoslam,mur2015orb}, and novel view synthesis \cite{mildenhall2020nerf, riegler2020fvs}.
-The current approach to image registration involves extracting features, matching them, and establishing correspondences between them.
+Estimating the relative pose between a pair of images is a crucial task in computer vision, which is used in various applications such as indoor navigation, augmented reality, autonomous driving, 3D reconstruction \cite {schonberger2016structure,ozyesil2017survey}, camera localization \cite {brachmann2017dsac,schonberger2018semantic,10.1007/978-3-031-20080-9_9}, simultaneous localization and mapping \cite{davison2007monoslam,mur2015orb}, and novel view synthesis \cite{mildenhall2020nerf, riegler2020fvs}.
+The current approach to image registration involves extracting features, matching them, and establishing correspondence between them.
 However, this approach is ineffective for input pairs with little or no overlap, making it difficult to establish sufficient feature correspondences for matching, such as in the images shown in Fig. \ref{fig:example}.

-Many applications \cite{PhotoSequencing, ApartmentsCVPR15, elor2015ringit} require an accurate estimation of the rotations between images.
-The common approach to estimating extreme 3D rotations for images with very limited or no-overlap as in Fig. \ref{fig:example} relates to the seminal work by Coughlan and Yuille \cite{790349} who introduced a technique that is premised on linear structures within an image, arising primarily from three directions that are mutually orthogonal, one vertical (building walls), and two horizontal (ground-level pavements, roads, etc.).
-Similarly, the \textquotedblleft Single View Metrology\textquotedblright\ by Criminisi et al. \cite{DBLP:conf/iccv/CriminisiRZ99} and its extensions \cite {10.1007/978-3-030-58621-8_19,10.1007/978-3-030-58610-2_32,10.1007/978-3-031-19769-7_15} , use parallel lines in the image and their corresponding vanishing points \cite{Hartley2004} for camera calibration.
-Moreover, the relative rotation of a camera can also be estimated using illumination cues \cite{4409005}, by analyzing the directions of the lighting and cast shadows.
+Numerous applications \cite{PhotoSequencing, ApartmentsCVPR15, elor2015ringit} necessitate precise estimation of inter-image rotations.
+The prevalent approach for extreme 3D rotation estimation between images with limited or no overlap, as in Fig. \ref{fig:example}, relates to the seminal work of Coughlan and Yuille \cite{790349}.
+They introduced a technique premised on linear structures within an image, primarily arising from three mutually orthogonal directions - one vertical (building walls) and two horizontal (ground pavements, roads, etc.).
+Similarly, "Single View Metrology" by Criminisi et al. \cite{DBLP:conf/iccv/CriminisiRZ99} and extensions \cite {10.1007/978-3-030-58621-8_19,10.1007/978-3-030-58610-2_32,10.1007/978-3-031-19769-7_15} utilize parallel image lines and corresponding vanishing points \cite {Hartley2004} for camera calibration.
+Furthermore, relative camera rotation can be estimated via illumination cues \cite{4409005}, by analyzing lighting and shadow directions.